EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 airport.
 For lunch I had Sashimi and a bento in the airport, then for dinner I had Ruby Tuesdays, a good steak.

+### Day 520

+Saw justice league today!
+Then had Sashimi at an asian place which was tasty for lunch/dinner ish.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/